Student loans got you down?

 When you max out a health savings account (HSA), you get all the benefits above and then some.

-Putting money into an HSA means you’re using a high deductible health plan (HDHP), which means that you’ll be paying less for the cost of health insurance.
+Putting money into an HSA means you’re using a high deductible health plan (HDHP).
+This means you’ll be paying less for the cost of health insurance.

 You may also be able to save money on payroll taxes if you make HSA contributions through your employer via automatic paycheck deductions.

-Imagine you wanted to use all the strategies listed above – investing with an HSA, traditional IRA (assuming certain income limits), and a traditional 401(k).
+Imagine you wanted to use all the strategies listed above – investing in an HSA, traditional IRA (assuming certain income limits), and a traditional 401(k).

 Contributing to all of these accounts will lower your adjusted gross income and help you pay less in taxes.

 Even better, contributing to these accounts when you are on income-driven repayment plan helps you pay less toward your student loan bills, too.

 To sum things up, going for the trifecta can benefit you in more than one way: